 the Secretary shall seek in writing, from Members in accordance with paragraph 5.9, a determination of the Modification Panel as to which of the procedures set out in paragraph 7.2.3 should apply to the Modification Proposal.

+For the avoidance of doubt, where a Modification Proposal is received 8 Business Days prior to the date of the next meeting of the Modification Panel the secretary shall take the relevant action as per 7.1.1(b) by 5 Business Days prior to the next meeting of the Modification Panel.

 Discussion of Modification Proposals

 Subject to paragraph 6.4 and paragraph 10, the Modification Panel shall discuss each new Modification Proposal at a meeting of the Modification Panel.